-Study identifies accelerated risk pattern of suicide towards age 21November 29th, 2012 in Psychology & Psychiatry /
+Study identifies accelerated risk pattern of suicide towards age 21November 29, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Suicide risk patterns accelerate up to the age of 20 before moderately levelling off, according to a new report published in the Cambridge Journal of Epidemiology and Psychiatric Sciences.